73cirdan/MMM-bustimes/README.md

 # MMM-bustimes
-Magic Mirror - Dutch bus times
+MagicMirror² - Dutch bus times

 Shows departures of buses, trams, metro's and ferries for any stop in the Netherlands.
 Based on data from OVapi, a public API for Dutch public transport information.